Nauktis/SolarFlux/README.md

 Mod for Minecraft - Adds solar panels that produce Redstone Flux

-Heavily inspired from CompactSolars for IC2 but works with Redstone Flux instead :)
+Inspired from CompactSolars for IC2 but works with Redstone Flux instead :)